-The 1995 film also has a scene where Sara witnesses Miss Minchin abusing a little boy who works as her chimney sweep.
+The scene in which Sara witnesses Miss Minchin abusing a little boy who works as her chimney sweep.
 In order to get back at Minchin, Sara and Becky climb up to the school roof and dump copious amounts of soot through the parlor fireplace flue while Minchin practices the harp.
 The result is a veritable mushroom cloud of soot and a wailing Minchin.